 12-1-22 CAMPING TRAILER.
 “Camping Trailer” means a camping body, mounted on a chassis, or frame with wheels, designed to be drawn by another vehicle and that has collapsible partial side walls that fold for towing and unfold at the campsite.
 (66-1-4.3 NMSA 1978)

 12-1-23 CANCELLATION.
-“Cancellation” means that a driver's license is annulled and terminated because of some error or defect or because the licensee is no longer entitled to such license, but cancellation of a license is without prejudice and application for a new license may be made at any time after such cancellation.
+“Cancellation” means that a driver's license is annulled and terminated because of some error or defect or because the licensee is no longer entitled to the license, but cancellation of a license is without prejudice and application for a new license may be made at any time after cancellation.
 (66-1-4.3 NMSA 1978)

 12-1-24 CASUAL SALE.
 “Casual Sale” means the sale of a motor vehicle by the registered owner of the vehicle if the owner has not sold more than four vehicles in that calendar year.
 (66-1-4.3 NMSA 1978)